quixio/quix-docs/docs/platform/tutorials/telemetry-data.md

+# Telemetry data

-# Stream and visualize real-time telemetry data with an Android app and Streamlit
+## Stream and visualize real-time telemetry data with an Android app and Streamlit

 ![](../images/tutorials/telemetry-data/image2.png)

 Learn how to build an end-to-end telemetry data pipeline for IoT applications.
 Use our Android companion app to stream sensor data from your phone and visualize it in a Streamlit app.

-# Get Started
+## Get Started

 To get started make sure you have a Quix account, signup for a completely free account at [https://quix.io](https://quix.io)